Val2504/alx-system_engineering-devops/0x00-shell_basics/README.md

 *5-listfilesdigitonly---- this is a script that displays current directory contents in a long format, with user and group IDs displayed numerically and lastly with the hidden files (starting with .)
-*6-firstdirectory--- this is a script that creats a directory named my_first_directory in the /tmp/ directory *7-movethatfile--- this is a script that move the file betty from /tmp/ to /tmp/my_first_directory /
+*6-firstdirectory--- this is a script that creats a directory named my_first_directory in the /tmp/ directory *7-movethatfile--- this is a script that move the file betty from /tmp/ to /tmp/my_first_directory *8-firstdelete--- this is a script that deletes a file named betty that is stored in /tmp/my_first_directory /